China’s trial of Canadian Michael Spavor ends without verdict in case seen as hostage diplomacy

 Spavor’s family, which has stayed out of the media spotlight for most of the last two years, released a statement calling for his release.

-“Michael is just an ordinary Canadian businessman who has done extraordinary things to build constructive ties between Canada, China and the Democratic People’s Republic of Korea,” said Paul Spavor, Michael’s brother, referring to North Korea by its formal name.
+“Michael is just an ordinary Canadian businessman who has done extraordinary things to build constructive ties between Canada, China and the Democratic People’s Republic of Korea,” said Paul Spavor, Michael’s brother, using North Korea’s formal name.

 “He loved living and working in China and would never have done anything to offend the interests of China or the Chinese people.”